Email Software

 Email has changed since [the 1970s], but not much.
 Most of what's changed in the last 45 years is email clients — the software we use to access email.
 They've clumsily bolted on new functionality onto the old email, without fixing any of the underlying protocols to support that functionality.

-Independent email clients (often called apps on mobile devices) tend to focus on specific operating systems.
+Most email software tends to focus on specific operating systems.
 There is usually some ability to export your mail and settings or import them into a new email client.

-Operating system-based email apps (e.g., Windows 10 Mail, Apple Mail) differ from dedicated third-party apps because simply upgrading the operating system may remove support (i.e., Microsoft provided an email for Vista but not Windows 7 then provided it again with Windows 10).
+Email applications that come with a specific operating system (e.g., Windows 10 Mail or Apple Mail) differ from dedicated third-party apps because simply upgrading the operating system may remove support.

 Traditionally email clients used the old POP/SMTP protocols which retrieved emails then deleted them on the server.

-This worked fine on a single computer, but when people went mobile with a laptop or smartphone it didn't work as well.
+This worked fine on a single computer.
+However, when people added a laptop or smartphone maintaining access for multiple devices was difficult to manage.

-To have emails available on all devices, the deletion of emails had to be restricted to one device (usually a computer) with mail retrieval settings configured to leave the mail on the server long enough to enable the other devices to retrieve it.
-Sent mail remains only on the device that sent it.
+The work-around for multiple devices or users syncing with POP/SMTP was to have emails available on all devices, but restrict the deletion of emails to one device (usually a desktop or laptop computer) with mail retrieval settings configured to leave the mail on the server long enough to enable the other devices to retrieve any new messages.
+Sent mail was retained and accessible only on the device from which the email was sent.

-Most ISPs have moved to IMAP which allowed for mail to be accessed on multiple devices at once, including sent mail for all devices.
-Few still provide instructions for enabling POP/SMTP access.
+Most ISPs have moved to IMAP and few still provide instructions for enabling POP/SMTP access.

 IMAP has its own issues, including the inability to effectively store large volumes of archived mail except on the server.
 Your account is subject to storage limits and vulnerable to being hacked because all your mail is accessible worldwide 24/7.